Dr-Patient/Progeni/README.md

 ## Overview

-This is the repository for the paper ``A probabilistic knowledge graph for target identification."
+This is the repository for the paper "A probabilistic knowledge graph for target identification."
 Progeni is a novel machine learning-based framework for target identification.
 Progeni integrates literature evidence with heterogeneous biological networks to construct a probabilistic knowledge graph, upon which graph neural networks are trained to learn the latent feature representations of targets, diseases, and various biological entities.